bcgov/alcs/bin/migrate-files/README.md

 `python migrate-files.py`

-The script will start uploading files from the Oracle database to Amazon S3.
+The script will start uploading files from the Oracle database to DELL ECS.
 The upload progress will be displayed in a progress bar.
 The script will also save the last uploaded document id, so the upload process can be resumed from where it left off in case of any interruption.